tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 # Theme of THE ORB?
 Anyway, here's part of a song that might play when you're in the vicinity of THE ORB:
 ![[Power.mp3]]
+%%
+songTitle:: Power
+songRemarks:: Only piano in this version
+%%
 It also plays when you acquire THE ORANGE.
 I say "part of a song" because I want to add some more stuff to it, like a violin perhaps.
 Maybe you only hear this part when you get THE ORANGE, and you get to hear the whole song when you acquire THE ORB.
 Though if this were a real game, I'd imagine most players likely wouldn't hear the whole song; it will probably end up being much longer than the scene in which it plays.

 If THE ORB is one of many (see: [[1.3 Supernatural Aid]]), what if more instruments get added the more artifacts you acquire?

 ![[Power2.mp3]]
 %%
+songTitle:: Power (1)
+songRemarks:: Maybe more instruments get added as you acquire more Artifacts
+%%

+%%
 sudoMajor:: Had a new idea about oranges. trivial:: Added tag "contains-music" and YAML frontmatter.
+Added music metadata.
 #majorChange  #unseenByLun
 %%